 1. Google Maps

 No routing algorithm.
-Up to 10 stops, free.
+Up to 10 stops, on mobile or desktop.
+Free.

-Give the Google Maps route planner any two points and it will instantly plan a route for you, taking traffic into account and giving you an estimate of travel time and distance.
+Give the Google Maps route planner any two points and it will instantly plan a route for you, taking traffic conditions into account and giving you an estimate of travel time and distance.
 Fabulous!
 But when it comes to handling multiple stops, Google Maps just doesn’t have the functionality to give you an optimized route on its own.
-You’ll have to give it some help.
+You’ll have to do some extra work.

 Here’s how: If your route has 10 stops or fewer, just enter the first stop you want to visit, then click “Directions” to start adding more stops.
 (We have a whole article on how to use Google Maps to create a multiple-stop route if you want more detailed instructions).